sillydadddy/sillydadddy.github.io/_posts/2020-10-12-Infosec-Bugbounty-AMA-Michele Romano.md

  - what motivates when you get duplicates..

     - ***Duplicate means I was on the right road but someone else had already reported the issue, so I reached my goal (challenge myself).
-Mostly I don't mind too much if I get a duplicate (but I would prefer anyway to be the first one to report a issue of cours) and try to find issues -> which can be chained to the one I got duplicate of so I can get anyway a bonus/valid report :)***
+Mostly I don't mind too much if I get a duplicate (but I would prefer anyway to be the first one to report a issue of course) and try to find issues -> which can be chained to the one I got duplicate of so I can get anyway a bonus/valid report :)***

 <br>